 Grayson was delighted with the decision.
-"I had a strong eeling that you would accompany me, Mr. Workman," he said.
-Ind then turning to Bob, "What have you decided to do, Bob?"
-"I have decided to stay at home and take Dad's place, both
+"I had a strong feeling that you would accompany me, Mr. Workman," he said.
+And then turning to Bob, "What have you decided to do, Bob?"

-"read at the ranch."
+"I have decided to stay at home and take Dad's place, both here and at the ranch."

 "Splendid," applauded Mr. Grayson.
-"But what influenced

-Splendid, applauted in ou to make that decision?"
+"But what influenced you to make that decision?"

-"This afternoon," replied Bob, "while I was walking along the ocean front trying to come to a decision, I had a strange experience.
-I seemed able to look into the future, and I say you and Dad going East and myself taking over Dad's work.
-Then I seemed to see people in great distress coming to mehere at Casa Del Rey for relief, and to each one I had something to give to alleviate their suffering; the moment they received in their distress disappeared and they went away joyous and happy."
+"This afternoon," replied Bob, "while I was walking along

+the ocean front trying to come to a decision, I had a strange experience.
+I seemed able to look into the future, and I saw you and Dad going East and myself taking over Dad's work.
+Then I seemed to see people in great distress coming to me here at Casa Del Rey for relief, and to each one I had something to give to alleviate their suffering; the moment they received it their distress disappeared and they went away joyous and happy."